david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/6_content_coroutines.rst

     * The origins of the yield from keyword

-        In  [6] , Chapter 16 Page 480, Luciano Ramalho  explains to us  " How Coroutines evolved form Generators" :
+        In  [6] , Chapter 16 Page 480, Luciano Ramalho  explains to us  " How Coroutines evolved form Generators" from that Lecture we learn that :

-        On PEP 342 and PEP 380 , Luciano continues on [6],  .send() , throw() and .close() methods were added that allowed a caller to send() a datum into the generator , thrown and exception to be handled inside the generator, and terminate it.
+        ..In addition to  .send(..), PEP 340 also added  throw(..) and .close() methods that allowed a caller to send a datum into the generator, thrown and exception to be handled inside the generator, and terminate it.

-        PEP 380 , added yield from syntax. that allows a generator , continues Luciano  in [6] in the same page 480.
+        PEP 380 , makes two syntax changes to generators functions to make them more useful coroutines:

+        - "yield from"  syntax enables complex generators to be refactored into smaller nested  generators .
+        - A generator can now return a value. (previously attempts to return a value would raise a SyntaxError exception) See   "return Result ( count , average )" in the example below

         We can go deeper on the details of PEP 380, created by Gregory Ewing reading [16]

-        Coroutines are just special generators ....
+        - Coroutines are just special generators ....
 You send values into

-        Coroutines are very similar to generators in Python: they both use yield.
+        - Coroutines are very similar to generators in Python: they both use yield.
-        Just the meaning of yield implies to 'let things go', to stop and let others continue.
+        - Just the meaning of yield implies to 'let things go', to stop and let others continue.
 So, the yield keyword has an asynchronous meaning.
 Brett [8] .
-        Coroutines suspend execution in the yield statement and pass control to the caller along with any value to the right of yield.
+        - Coroutines suspend execution in the yield statement and pass control to the caller along with any value to the right of yield.
-        Normal coroutines in python use yield to wait to receive an elements from the caller.
-Usually yield is to the right The caller send data to the coroutine using send.
+       -  Normal coroutines in python use yield to wait to receive an elements from the caller.
+Usually yield is to the right
+       - The caller send data to the coroutine using send.
-        Coroutines are functions whose execution you can pause.
+       - Coroutines are functions whose execution you can pause.

-         We could see some examples of use of coroutines now , but what will be really useful is to see David Beazley examples in A Curious Course on Coroutines [9] ..., Part 1 : Introduction to Generators and Coroutines
+        We could see some examples of use of coroutines now , but what will be really useful is to see David Beazley examples in "A Curious Course on Coroutines" [9] ..., Part 1 : Introduction to Generators and Coroutines

+        We'll see in this talk  hwo we start separating coroutines from generators in its use and purpose, and how the former "evolved" to create async/await syntax to be used in async I/O  operation in Python

-     Then looking at Chapter [2] on David Bealey [9] , example copipe.py we will see how how to hook up a pipeline with coroutines.
+     Then looking at Chapter [2] on David Bealey [9] , and the code in "copipe.py" we will see how how to hook up a pipeline with coroutines.

      .. note::